-Teachers are to keep a log of the children's weekly assessments to ensure the progress of the children is recorded and also to ensure awards are only given out when just.
+Teachers are to keep a log of the children's weekly assessments to ensure the progress of the children is recorded and also to ensure awards are only given out when they have achieved the times table.

 The Academy will also be using Times Tables rock star to assess children on their times tables knowledge in Years 3 to 6.
 It is a quick, easy and accurate way of collating children's times tables knowledge, which supports teacher assessment in this area.
 Children will complete a times table test online, using the programme, during the early morning slot twice a half term.